IBM/tensorflow-kubernetes-art-classification/README.md

 # Train a TensorFlow model on Kubernetes to recognize art culture based on the collection from the Metropolitan Museum of Art

-In this developer journey, we will use Deep Learning to train an image classification model.
+In this Code Pattern, we will use Deep Learning to train an image classification model.
 The data comes from the art collection at the New York Metropolitan Museum of Art and the metadata from Google BigQuery.
 We will use the Inception model implemented in TensorFlow and we will run the training on a Kubernetes cluster.
 We will save the trained model and load it later to perform inference.
 To use the model, we provide as input a picture of a painting and the model will return the likely culture, for instance "Italian, Florence" art.
 The user can choose other attributes to classify the art collection, for instance author, time period, etc.
 Depending on the compute resources available, the user can choose the number of images to train, the number of classes to use, etc.
-In this journey, we will select a small set of images and a small number of classes to allow the training to complete within a reasonable amount of time.
+In this Code Pattern, we will select a small set of images and a small number of classes to allow the training to complete within a reasonable amount of time.
 With a large dataset, the training may take days or weeks.

-When the reader has completed this journey, they will understand how to:
+When the reader has completed this Code Pattern, they will understand how to:

 * Collect and process the data for Deep Learning in TensorFlow
 * Configure Distributed TensorFlow to run on a cluster of servers